Negative refraction and tiling billiards: Line arrangements

-\begin{lemma} The following classical results on planar geometry hold true. \begin{enumerate} \item A composition of reflections across an odd number of lines is a reflection or glide-reflection. \item A translation has a $1$-parameter family of parallel fixed lines. \item If the counter-clockwise angle between intersecting lines $\ell_i$ and $\ell_{i+1}$ is $\alpha_i$ for $i=0,2,\ldots,n-2$, then the composition of reflection through $\ell_0, \ell_1,\ldots,\ell_{n-1}$ is a counter-clockwise rotation with angle $2(\alpha_0+\alpha_2+\ldots+\alpha_{n-2})$. \end{enumerate} \end{lemma}
+\begin{lemma} \begin{enumerate} \item A translation has a $1$-parameter family of parallel fixed lines. \item A composition of reflections across an odd number of lines is a reflection or glide-reflection. \item If the counter-clockwise angle between intersecting lines $\ell_i$ and $\ell_{i+1}$ is $\alpha_i$ for $i=0,2,\ldots,2n-2$, then the composition of reflection through $\ell_0, \ell_1,\ldots,\ell_{n-1}$ is a counter-clockwise rotation with angle $2(\alpha_0+\alpha_2+\ldots+\alpha_{n-2})$. \end{enumerate} \end{lemma}